aces/Loris-MRI/docs/AppendixA-FAQ.md

 |My resting-state fMRI scans are tagged as task fMRI although I have 2 entries in the `mri_protocol` table|The resting-state scan has parameters that match those of the task entry of the `mri_protocol` table, and the task-related entry in the `mri_protocol` table precedes that of the resting-state fMRI|Make sure the `mri_protocol` table has parameters that discern between all the study acquired modalities in an **exclusive** manner (i.e. no two row entries have overlapping parameters across all their columns)|
 |`no MINCs inserted`|Possibly all the MINC images are violated scans|Check the details of the image headers (in Imaging Browser or using `mincheader` against the `mri_protocol` table entries, and adjust the table protocol parameters accordingly|

-_**Table 3: Common errors encountered during execution of the LORIS-MRi insertion scripts, and their proposed solutions .**_
+_**Table 3: Common errors encountered during execution of the LORIS-MRi insertion scripts, and their proposed solutions.**_